RULES OF THE IPA COMPETITION

 IMAGE SUBMISSION GUIDELINES

 All photographers must submit their work online.
 Digital files are required.
 Prints are not accepted as part of the competition.
-Digital images submitted should be saved as .jpg, compression HIGH, in RGB format and not exceed 4 MB per file, at 72dpi.
+Digital images submitted should be saved as .jpg, compression HIGH, in RGB format and not exceed 4000px and 4 MB per file.

 All entries must include the appropriate entry fee in U.S. currency.
 Please click here to see entry fees.